Jayden Adams

-Jayden Adams (born 5 May 2001) is a South African professional soccer player who plays as a midfielder or winger for South African Premier Division side Stellenbosch.
+Jayden Oswin Adams (born 5 May 2001) is a South African professional soccer player who plays as a midfielder for South African Premier Division side Mamelodi Sundowns and the South Africa national football team.

 Career

 Born in Cape Town, Adams came through the academy of Stellenbosch before becoming the club's first academy graduate to sign a professional contract when he signed a long-term contract in August 2020.
 He made his senior debut later that month as a substitute in a 1–1 draw at home to Chippa United on 28 August.